openaccessapp/www/content/places/en/documentation/02-update-deutschland/README.md

 ### History of AccessApp

-AccessApp was born as a result of the #wirvsvirus hackathon, which took place in the spring of 2021.
+AccessApp was born as a result of the #wirvsvirus hackathon, which took place in the spring of 2020.
+It has, by now, a small team of about a dozen part time volunteers, an MVP and first pilot projects.

 The German government follows up with the Update Deutschland (https://updatedeutschland.org).